ShelbyJenkins/llm_utils/README.md

 ```

-As long as the the total token length of the incoming text is not evenly divisible by they max token count, the final chunk will be smaller than the others.
+As long as the the total token length of the incoming text is not evenly divisible by the max token count, the final chunk will be smaller than the others.
 In some cases it will be so small it will be "orphaned" and rendered useless.
 If you asked your RAG implementation `What did seven eat?`, that final chunk that answers the question would not be retrievable.

 The TextChunker first attempts to split semantically in the following order: Paragraphs, newlines, sentences.
 If that fails it builds chunks linearlly by using the largest available splits, and splitting where needed.